sohaamir/neuro_resources/README.md

 - [GitHub](https://github.com/) No explanation needed, this is where you are right now!
 - [Zenodo](https://zenodo.org/) An open-access repository developed and maintained by CERN to facilitate the sharing, preservation, and citation of research outputs, including data, presentations and posters.
 - [Dryad](https://datadryad.org/stash) 'An open data publishing platform and a community committed to the open availability and routine re-use of all research data'.
+- [Code Ocean](https://site.codeocean.com/) A platform where researchers can provision, scale, collaborate, and reproduce computational scientific research by uploading reproducible workstations called 'capsules'.
 - [Collaborative Research in Computational Neuroscience](https://crcns.org/) An online data-hosting platform for experimental data sets testing computational models of the brain and new analysis methods.
 The data include physiological recordings from sensory and memory systems, as well as eye movement data.
 - [Figshare](https://plus.figshare.com/) Figshare is a multidisciplinary repository that supports a wide range of research outputs, including datasets, figures, images, posters, presentations, videos.
 ### Other